karol-op/Home-Assistant/README.md

 In my case, I didn't have much time to set up DNS, so I just use [nabucasa](https://www.nabucasa.com/) subscription service.
 It costs 5$/month and contains not only external access but also full Google Assistant/Alexa voice assistants integration and webhooks management.
 Easy to set up and use, I recommend.

+### Notifications

+They are done with mobile apps + [telegram bot](https://www.home-assistant.io/integrations/telegram/).
+On telegram I only get notifications with photos and/or videos attached and mobile app work for text only notifications.
+Works well and reliably.
 # User Interface

 There's a lot to write about my UI, but long story short it's mostly based on simplicity and has (will have :P) different dashboards for different types of devices.